-USDA hardiness zone 8b to 11b: from 15 °F (−9.4 °C) to 50 °F (+10 °C).
+USDA hardiness zones 8b to 11b: from 15 °F (−9.4 °C) to 50 °F (+10 °C).

 How to Grow and Care

-The rules for Graptopetalums care are similar to those for most succulents.
-All require lots of sun to look their best.
-They require gritty porous soil with excellent drainage.
-Water regularly over the summer months letting the soil dry out between waterings.
+The rules for Graptopetalum care are similar to those for most succulents.
+All require lots of sunlight to look their best.
+They need gritty, porous soil with excellent drainage.
+Water regularly over summer, letting the soil dry out between waterings.
 Minimal water is required over winter.
-Overwatering is a cause of root rots and the plant can get several pest infestations.
-Fertlize once during the growing season with a balanced fertilizer diluted to ¼ strength.
+Overwatering is a cause of root rots, and the plant can get several pest infestations.
+Fertilize once during the growing season with a balanced fertilizer diluted to 1/4 strength.

-The Graptopetalums are generally easy to propagate, by seeds, leaf cuttings or offsets.
+Graptopetalums are generally easily propagated by seeds, leaf cuttings, or offsets.
 Any rosette that breaks off has the potential to root and start a new plant.
 Even a leaf that drops off will root below the parent plant and produce a new rosette quickly.
-The new plant feeds off the leaf until it shrivels up and falls off.
-By then the new little ghost plant has rooted and sprouted new leaves… – See more at: How to Grow and Care for Graptopetalum
+The new plant feeds off the leaf until it shrivels and falls off.
+By then, the new little plant had rooted and sprouted new leaves.

-- Back to genus x Graptosedum
+- Back to nothogenus ×Graptosedum

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus